dannisonarias/bookstore/README.md

 # Bookstore management application

-This project consists in building a bookstore application, using react-redux.
-Where you are able to add books, remove them, and filter them by category.
+This project consists in building a bookstore application, where you are able to add books, remove them, and filter them by category.
+Made with React & Redux.

 Index
 =====